BlueBrain/cyme/README.txt

 - Better catch of the FMA
 - Simplification of the template expression when I mix float/double, implement unity concept
 - Prepare for open source release
-- Ameliorate CMake during the installation a file is created with the needed define
+- Ameliorate CMake during the installation, configuration file is created with the needed define

 Release 1.1.0